jpk0727/Notes-On-MySQL-Apache-Hosting/README.md

 - Many programing languages have libraries to estabilish a connection with MySQL and execute SQL statements.
 I will breifly explane some usefull parts of the python library.
 You will need to isntall the python package manager (pip) on the machine you are using if it is not already.
+This may be helpful if you are using a raspberry pi with an internet connection to sumbit data from the GPIO pins to a SQL database.

 - Install MySQL-python

+'''
 sudo pip install MySQL-python
+'''

 - Establishing a connection: place the following code at the top of a python script.